-Your Course is part of the Digital and Engineering Higher Education School.
+Your Course is part of the Digital and Engineering Higher Education School

 We deliver a range of courses at both FE and HE level.
-Your peers at HE levels also consist of Engineering, Computer Science, Software Development, Cyber Security, Web & App Development, Game Development & Game Programming, which allows you to work in an interdisciplinary manner and collaborate if you choose.
-As part of your experience, you can get involved in other aspects of the department, and because of this, we hope that we can provide a creative environment for you to thrive in.
+Your peers at HE levels also consist of Engineering, Computer Science, Software Development, Cyber Security, Web & App Development, Game Development, Game Art & Game Programming, which allows you to work in an interdisciplinary manner and collaborate if you choose.
+As part of your experience, you have the opportunity to get involved in other aspects of the department, and because of this, we hope that we are able to provide a creative environment for you to thrive in.

 There is a full HE Digital and Engineering structure in section.